-If a complete blue overhaul won’t work for your child, think about opting for discreet blue items like the Walina LED Children’s Table Lamp.
+If a complete blue overhaul doesn’t work for your child, consider opting for discreet blue items like the Walina LED Children’s Table Lamp.

-Alternatively, if blue is completely out the question, look at using other relaxing shades such as greys, silver and neutrals to encourage peaceful slumber.
+Alternatively, if blue is completely out of the question, use other relaxing shades such as greys, silver and neutrals to encourage peaceful slumber.

 5. Enjoy a starry night

-Obviously, a night under the stars isn’t always possible and for those less keen on taking their kiddies camping, we suggest bringing the night sky to the comfort of their own bedroom.
+A night under the stars isn’t always possible, and for those less keen on camping their kiddies, we suggest bringing the night sky to the comfort of their bedroom.